-Daimler AG, formerly DaimlerChrysler AG and Daimler Benz AG (collectively "DAIMLER"), was a German vehicle manufacturing company with business operations throughout the world.
+3. Daimler AG, formerly DaimlerChrysler AG and Daimler Benz AG (collectively "DAIMLER"), was a German vehicle manufacturing company with business operations throughout the world.
 Among other things, DAIMLER sold all manner of cars, trucks, vans, and buses, including Unimogs, heavy duty all terrain trucks primarily used for hauling, and Actros, large commercial tractor/trailer-style vehicles.
 DAIMLER was a major global producer of premium passenger cars, as well as the largest manufacturer of commercial vehicles in the world.
-As a result of its luxury car and commercial vehicles lines, DAIMLER had among its customers government and state-owned entities from many countries in which it did business.
+As a result of its luxury car and commercial vehicle lines, DAIMLER had among its customers government and state-owned entities from many countries in which it did business.
 DAIMLER sold its products worldwide, had production facilities on five continents, did business in many foreign countries, and employed more than 270,000 people.

-DAIMLER is owned by individual and institutional investors in the U.S., Europe, and elsewhere.
+4. DAIMLER was owned by individual and institutional investors in the U.S., Europe, and elsewhere.
 More than one billion shares of DAIMLER were in circulation as of December 31, 2007.
-For purposes of the United States securities laws, DAIMLER became an "issuer" in 1993, and DAIMLER's common stock has been traded on the New York Stock Exchange, the Pacific Exchange, the Chicago Stock Exchange, and the Philadelphia Stock Exchange.
-As a result of DAIMLER's filing of periodic reports with the Securities and Exchange Commission ("SEC") pursuant to Title 15, United States Code, Section 78m, and DAIMLER's use of U.S. bank accounts and U.S. companies in transacting certain business with foreign governments and officials, the company is subject to the Foreign Corrupt Practices Act ("FCPA").
+For purposes of the United States securities laws, DAIMLER became an issuer in 1993, and DAIMLER's common stock has been traded on the New York Stock Exchange, the Pacific Exchange, the Chicago Stock Exchange, and the Philadelphia Stock Exchange.
+As a result of DAIMLER's filing of periodic reports with the SEC, and DAIMLER's use of U.S. bank accounts and U.S. companies in transacting certain business with foreign governments and officials, the company is subject to the FCPA.